 PDN – The Hague Municipal Museum holds one of the largest collections of Persian ceramics and glasses in Europe.
-The collection covers the period from the 10th century (Samanid era) to the 19th century AD, when the Qajar dynasy ruled Persia (Iran).
+The collection covers the period from the 10th century (Samanid era) to the 19th century AD, when the Qajar dynasty ruled Persia (Iran).

 A 13th-century tile from Kashan.
 As a city associated with high-quality ceramic production in the medieval period, it became a distinct point of scholarly attention in the 20th century.
 (Photo: Persian Dutch Network)